*** In light of the recent Corona Virus outbreak, I am offering remote counselling with video sessions via FaceTime or WhatsApp.

 Therapy is a serious commitment and money spent on therapy is an investment in personal change and growth.

-I offer reduced fees for counselling students.
+I offer reduced fees for counselling students and trainee counsellors.